craig8196/the-river-protocol/SPECIFICATION.md

 ## Packet Types
 Leading bit of Control value is set if message is encrypted.
-Bits that are not specified can be any value (zero is recommended though).
+Bits that are not specified must be zero and are reserved for future use.
 Control:
 0 - Stream
 1 - Open